 Finally, the issue might be a ground fault with the ground fault circuit interrupter, or GFCI.
 You likely have several GFCI outlets in your RV.
 Many of these outlets are on the same circuit.
 If one of them stops working, it’ll trigger all the GFCIs to stop working, too.
 Should this happen, reset the outlet causing the issue and see if that helps.

-If a breaker gets reset alot it can also weaken and will trip sooner than it should.
-This is a common issue with RV park pedestal breakers because they frequently get overloaded.
+If you reset a breaker often, it can also weaken and will trip sooner than it should.
+RV park pedestal breakers commonly have this issue because they are frequently overloaded.
 The only way to fix this is to replace the breaker itself.